 The name comes from the science of Kinesiology, because the tape and taping method allow the body and muscles to move while it assists in rehabilitation.

-2. What does Kinesio Taping and Tape do?
+2. What does Kinesio Tape and Taping do?

-Kinesio Taping Method is applied over muscles to reduce pain & inflammation, relax overused tired muscles, and to support muscles in movement on a 24 hour basis.
-It is not a restrictive type of taping, and allows for full range of motion.
+Kinesio Taping Method is applied over muscles to reduce pain and inflammation, relax overused, tired muscles, and to support muscles in movement on a 24 hour basis.
 Traditional sports taping is wrapped around a joint strictly for stabilization and support during a sporting event.
-In contrast, Kinesio Tape is used for anything from headaches to foot problems and everything in-between.
-Examples include: carpal tunnel syndrome, lower back strain/pain (subluxations, herniated disc), knee conditions, shoulder conditions, and sports injuries, etc.
+In contrast, Kinesio Tape is non-restrictive, allowing for full range of motion.
+It is commonly used for treating headaches to foot problems and everything in-between.
+Examples include: carpal tunnel syndrome, lower back strain/pain (subluxations, herniated disc,) knee conditions, shoulder conditions, sports injuries, etc.

 3. Why is Kinesio Tape so much more accepted than other tapes?